OptimizedDP: An Efficient, User-friendly Library For Optimal Control and Dynamic Programming: Benchmarking Results

-In this section, we first compare the performance of optmizedDP against the time-dependent HJ PDE implementation in ToolboxLS and BEACLS for various number of dimensions.
-These results are performed on a 16-thread Intel(R) Core(TM) i9-9900K CPU at 3.60GHz.
+In this section, we first compare the performance of optimizedDP against the available time-dependent HJ PDE implementation in ToolboxLS, hj\_reachability and BEACLS for a various number of dimensions and problem instances on CPU.
+These results are performed on a 16-thread \textbf{Intel(R) Core(TM) i9-9900K CPU} at 3.60GHz with 32 Gigabytes (GBs) of RAM.
+Note that, in these results, each column corresponds to different problem instances with different time-length horizons and minimum stable time steps, which results in varying computational time as seen in Table \ref{table:dynamic_hj_time_comparisons} and Table \ref{table:dynamic_hj_memory_comparisons}.
+The system dynamics used in the benchmarks can be found in the Supplementary material.

-For 3D system example, we compute BRT for the following canonical pairwise Dubins Car's system dynamics:

-where $x, y, \theta$ are the relative positions and heading, $v_a$ and $v_b$ are the evaders and pursuer's velocity, $a$ and $b$ are the control input of the evader and pursuer respectively.
-3D plots of the BRT are shown in Figure. \ref{fig: DunbinsBRS}.

-For 6D system example, we have the following system dynamics used for computing tracking error bound of an underwater vehicle with disturbances as defined in \cite{UnderwaterPaper}: